Shirane-class destroyer

 The Shirane-class destroyers were a pair of Japanese destroyers originally built during the late 1970s.
 They are built around a large central hangar which houses up to three helicopters and they are the natural successor of the s.

 Design

 The Shirane class incorporates an improved design based on the Haruna-class destroyers.
-The ships propulsion include two steam boilers with two shafts that produce 70.000 hp and gives a maximum speed of 32 knots.
+The ships propulsion includes two steam boilers with two shafts that produces 70.000 hp and gives a maximum speed of 32 knots.

 Its armament includes two Mk.42 127mm guns, two 20-mm Phalanx close-in weapon systems, one surface-to-air RIM-7 Sea Sparrow launcher, torpedoes and anti-submarine rockets.
 The ships have been replaced by the new s.